Alphabet Global News

 Today, we remember the many victims, both Black and white, who are finally able to feel comfortable speaking of the horrors of May 31 and June 1, 1921.
 Justice for the victims will speed the healing process.

-President Biden’s Proclamation
+President Biden’s Greenwood Proclamation

 President Joe Biden issued a proclamation on Monday marking 100 years since a “violent white supremacist mob” descended on the thriving Black neighborhood of Greenwood in Tulsa, Oklahoma, on May 31, 1921, wrecking businesses, destroying homes and killing hundreds of Black people.